 Spain's Official Language

-The Spanish spoken in Spain is largely the same as that spoken in Latin America.
-The main difference is accent, although there are some differences of vocabulary and grammar usage.
+The Spanish spoken in Spain is largely the same as that spoken in Latin America, but with some key differences.
+The main thing you'll notice is the different accent, although there are also some differences in vocabulary and grammar usage.

 Other Significant Languages Spoken in Spain